 When it came to the beers pouring, we were quite impressed at the quality level.
 The breweries in Canada are making some great beer that rivals the output from the States.
 Plus, many of the breweries served one beer from casks.
 The full beer list is available online at the Victoria Beer Society’s website here.

 While there we ran into Trever Bass, formerly of Migration Brewing and prior to that, Hopworks Urban Brewery.
-He recently relocated at Victoria, BC and is brewing for 33 Acres Brewing and its offshoot, 33 Brewing Experiment.
+He recently relocated to Vancouver, BC and is brewing for 33 Acres Brewing and its offshoot, 33 Brewing Experiment.
+The beers from 33 Acres are top notch and with Bass’ input it’ll continue in that trajectory.

 The 2020 Great Canadian Beer Festival will take place on Friday, September 11th and Saturday, September 12th in Victoria, BC.